sujiatong/Final-project-MUSA-6950/README.md

 `1.
 A narrow city street lined with tall buildings on both sides.
 The road has "STOP" painted on it, and there are a few pedestrians walking on the sidewalk.
 Several cars are parked along the street, and American flags are visible on the right side.`

 `2.
 A wide city street with tall brick buildings on both sides.
 The street is busy with cars and pedestrians, and the sky is overcast with clouds.
 The buildings have multiple stories, and the street is lined with trees and traffic lights.`

+# Conclusion
+By utilizing Large Language Models (LLMs) for sentiment analysis and image reasoning, this project demonstrates the potential of AI to interpret human emotional responses to urban environments.
+Through analyzing street views in New York City, we can better understand how different urban designs influence public sentiment.
+These insights offer valuable guidance for creating more emotionally engaging and human-centered urban spaces.